sonic-net/SONiC/doc/cli_auto_generation/cli_auto_generation.md

 So, the main questions are:
 - how does it affect existing *config* CLI for *DHCP relay*?
 - how does it affect existing *show* CLI for *DHCP relay*?

+__3.For the YANG model *list* in addition to *add/del* commands, it is possible to generate *update* command:__

+In case if YANG model contains a *list* element, besides *add/del* commands it is possible to generate the *update* command, but in the YANG model there is no ability to mark some *list* with the *create only* marker, it means that user can NOT modify the list, he only can 'add' or 'delete' list elements.

 ## Development plan